Medical error: Errors in diagnosis

-According to a 2016 study from Johns Hopkins Medicine, medical errors are the third-leading cause of death in the United States.
-The projected cost of these errors to the U.S. economy is approximately $20 billion, 87% of which are direct increases in medical costs of providing services to patient affected by medical errors.
+The projected cost of medical errors to the U.S. economy is approximately $20 billion, 87% of which are direct increases in medical costs of providing services to patient affected by medical errors.
 Medical errors can increase average hospital costs by as much as $4,769 per patient.
 One common type of medical error stems from x-rays and medical imaging: failing to see or notice signs of disease on an image.
 The retrospective "miss" rate among abnormal imaging studies is reported to be as high as 30% (the real-life error rate is much lower, around 4-5%, because not all images are abnormal), and up to 20% of missed findings result in long-term adverse effects.

 A large study reported several cases where patients were wrongly told that they were HIV-negative when the physicians erroneously ordered and interpreted HTLV (a closely related virus) testing rather than HIV testing.
 In the same study, >90% of HTLV tests were ordered erroneously.

-It is estimated that between 10 and 15% of physician diagnoses are erroneous.
+A 2008 literature review in The American Journal of Medicine estimated that between 10 and 15% of physician diagnoses are erroneous.

 Misdiagnosis of lower extremity cellulitis is estimated to occur in 30% of patients, leading to unnecessary hospitalizations in 85% and unnecessary antibiotic use in 92%.
 Collectively, these errors lead to between 50,000 and 130,000 unnecessary hospitalizations and between $195 and $515 million in avoidable health care spending annually in the United States.

 Misdiagnosis of psychological disorders

 Female sexual desire sometimes used to be diagnosed as female hysteria.

-Sensitivities to foods and food allergies risk being misdiagnosed as the anxiety disorder orthorexia.
+Sensitivities to foods and food allergies risk being misdiagnosed as the eating disorder orthorexia.

 Studies have found that bipolar disorder has often been misdiagnosed as major depression.
 Its early diagnosis necessitates that clinicians pay attention to the features of the patient's depression and also look for present or prior hypomanic or manic symptomatology.

 The misdiagnosis of schizophrenia is also a common problem.
 There may be long delays of patients getting a correct diagnosis of this disorder.